Constellation-Analytics/Stock-Analysis-Project/project_scope.md

 - Dividends have been paid

 ## Summary
-I want this project to provide information on my share portfolio, the wider stock market, and sent me alerts based on events
+I want this project to provide information on my share portfolio, the wider stock market, and send me alerts based on events